The Bike Lane Design Guide --

 (In case you, my reader, aren't versed in American popular culture, the line in quotes above refers to the title of a Disney movie.)
 Now, back to the serious discussion.

-The Bike Lane Design Guide, published by the Pedestrian and Bicycle Information Center of the University of North Carolina in cooperation with the Chicagoland Bicycle Federation and the City of Chicago, recommends dimensions for installation of bike lanes on urban streets.
+The Bike Lane Design Guide, published in 2002 by the Pedestrian and Bicycle Information Center of the University of North Carolina in cooperation with the Chicagoland Bicycle Federation and the City of Chicago, recommends dimensions for installation of bike lanes on urban streets.